 Reducing GHG emissions from vehicle trips can be accomplished by providing safe and convenient alternatives to driving single-occupant vehicles and by ensuring that infrastructure is in place to support more efficient travel patterns.
-The measures and actions identified in this focus area will reduce or eliminate vehicle trips by increasing the number of bicycle, walking, or transit trips that residents make and visitors can reasonably by implementing the Bicycle Transportation Plan (BTP), developing and implementing a pedestrian master plan, and improving access to transit.
+The measures Bike lanes & and actions identified in this focus area will reduce or eliminate vehicle trips by increasing the number of bicycle, walking, or transit trips to use that residents and visitors can reasonably make by implementing the Bicycle Transportation Plan (BTP), a car. developing and implementing a pedestrian master plan, and improving access to transit.
 While some vehicle trips will remain necessary because of distance, timing, sequence, or other factors, Los Altos can support efforts by residents and visitors to use efficient vehicles by developing an infrastructure network that supports alternative and fuel-efficient vehicles.